What is the structure of the lab?

 What is the time commitment?

-Each Lab consists of two in-depth working sessions, once a week for two weeks.
+Each Lab consists of two in-depth working sessions with Adam, once a week for two weeks.
 Actors will be asked to meet outside of the lab with their scene partners to rehearse prior to the first working session, and in-between sessions and filming weekend to implement the feedback they receive.

 Filming Weekend takes place the following week and is scheduled intentionally to allow actors time to fully absorb and deepen the work before they bring it to camera.